mbowtu/it3038c-scripts/Project2/README.md

 ## This is a python calculator program use to make simple math problems
+## You can check this website for reference  https://www.digitalocean.com/community/tutorials/how-to-make-a-simple-calculator-program-in-python-3
 * open up IDLE python interface then at the top left of the window click file
 * Then new file to create a new file.
 * copy the code into the file then save the file.